bioinfo-pf-curie/geniac/docs/conda.rst

 Docker
 ======

-It is important to remind the behaviour of Docker:
+It is important to remind the behavior of Docker:

 * Docker is run with root privilege.
 All the files created inside the container such as  ``~/fileName`` or ``${HOME}/fileName`` are in ``/root`` inside the container.
 These files will be available when the container is run.